reyestech/Splunk-Ransomware/README.md

 ---

+TL;DR
+- Used Splunk’s SIEM to investigate a website defacement in the BOSS of the SOC v1 dataset by correlating web, auth, and network logs.
+- Identified scanner activity, the uploaded payload, the FQDN used via dynamic DNS, and brute-force activity leading to compromise.
+- Outcome: a repeatable playbook (detections + queries) you can reuse in real incidents.

 ## **Scenario**
 On August 24, 2016, Bob Smith’s Windows 10 workstation (**we8105desk**) began blasting audio, changed desktop wallpaper, and locked files—classic signs of **Cerber ransomware**.